Bondevalue/docs-services/services/Bondevalue/index.md

 <!-- The name of this file should remain index.md.
 Please delete out content examples and coding that you are not using for your service. -->

-# Getting started with Bondevalue
+# Getting started with Bondevalue APIs
 {: #gettingstarted_Bondevalue}

 <!-- Short description: REQUIRED